caumente/AUDIT/docs/getting_started/getting_started.md

 │   ├── app.yaml
 ```

 Each of the config files are carefully described in section 3.
+Configuration.
 Please, find an example of each of the
 config files in the following link: [dummy config files](https://github.com/caumente/AUDIT/tree/main/src/audit/configs).

 ---

 ### 2.3.
-Outputs Directory (`outputs/`)
+Outputs directory (`outputs/`)

 The `outputs` directory is where all results generated by the project are stored.
 This includes extracted features and
 metrics calculated during model evaluation.